guhakashyap/orky-artifishul-intelligence/ARCHITECTURE_COMPARISON.md

 ## 🏆 **CONCLUSION**

-**WAAAGH!** We've covered da complete spectrum of modern AI architectures!
+**WAAAGH!** We've covered da complete spectrum of modern AI arky-tek-churs!
 From basic Ork mobs (Transformers) to advanced WAAAGH machines (Titans), each has its place in da great Ork arsenal!

 **For da Boyz:** Each architecture is like a different type of Ork war machine - choose da right one for da job!